Word Meanings - CONCORDABLE - Book Publishers vocabulary database

 1. Agreeably; correspondingly; suitably; in a manner conformable.
 Behold, and so proceed accordingly.
 Shak.
 2. In natural sequence; consequently; so.
 Syn. -- Consequently; therefore; wherefore; hence; so. -- Accordingly, Consequently, indicate - AGREER

-One who agrees. - ACCORDING
+One who agrees. - ACCORDMENT

 Agreeing; in agreement or harmony; harmonious.
 "This according voice of national wisdom."
 Burke.
 "Mind and soul according well."
 Tennyson.
 According to him, every person was to be bought.
 Macaulay.
 Our zeal should be according to knowledge.
-Sprat. - ACCORDMENT
+Sprat. - CAPABLENESS

 The quality or state of being capable; capability; adequateness; competency. - AGREEABLENESS